jaimerodriguez/alexa-typescript-skill-template/README.md

 This is a fork of https://github.com/Xzya/alexa-typescript-skill-template updated for ASK CLI V2.

 -----

-From here down, you see the README from forked repo with minor updates for CLI v2.
+From here down, you see the README from forked repo with minor instruction updates for CLI v2.
-The updates are in <font color='#ff9900'> orange </font>.

 -----

 ## Alexa Skill starter project using AWS Lambda and Typescript